denisecase/datafun-central/content/tools/git/crash-course.md

 _Student-recommended video on Git - definitely worth sharing!
 It covers things in a similar way and you can jump right to the parts you need._

-Note: Watch when you have time - use it when you're ready to learn more about Git.
+Note: Watch when you have time or use it when you're ready to learn more about Git.
 Many students find it very helpful.
 I don't know how anyone could provide more information, more efficiently than this.